seung36/Adventure-Game/README.md

   - The game has conditions for winning and losing.
   - When the game is over, it asks if the player wants to play again.

 This prroject met all critera listed.
   - Output text to the console.
   - Import modules and use functions from those modules.
   - Use the input function in combination with conditional statements (e.g., if and while) to create an interactive program.
   - Use a conditional loop to handle invalid input.
-    - Refactor code by defining and calling functions.
-        The code includes at least four function definitions that are used to improve the code in some way, such as by:
-          -Reducing repetition
-          -Reducing complexity
-          -Improving the readability or organization of the code -Each function should have a single purpose and a name that describes that purpose.
   - Write code that follows the standard Python style guide.
   - The pycodestyle tool reports zero errors and zero warnings.
   - Test code and produce an error-free program.
+  - Refactor code by defining and calling functions.
+The code includes at least four function definitions that are used to improve the code in some way, such as by:
+  - Reducing repetition
+  - Reducing complexity
+  - Improving the readability or organization of the code
+  - Each function should have a single purpose and a name that describes that purpose.